Oklahoma Law Enforcement Memorial

 Jeffery Matthew "Jeff" McCoy - Probation and Parole Officer

-Oklahoma Department of Corrections
+Oklahoma Department of Corrections May 18, 2012

 On Friday, May 18, 2012, a little before noon, Probation and Parole Officer Jeffery McCoy, 32, went to the address of 1440 Maple Drive in Midwest City for an unannounced visit with one of his clients.
 Another man named Lester E. Kinchlon, 21, answered the door of the residence and immediately knocked Probation and Parole Officer Jeffery McCoy off the porch.
-The two men fought into the street where Officer Jeffery McCoy was knocked unconscious and Lester Kinchlon was able to take control of Officer McCoy’s service weapon and shot McCoy in the head killing him.
+The two men fought into the street where Officer Jeffery McCoy was knocked unconscious, and Lester Kinchlon was able to take control of Officer McCoy’s service weapon and shot McCoy in the head killing him.
 When Midwest City Police arrived Lester Kinchlon fired several shots at them.

 Jeffery McCoy had been a state probation and parole officer for seven years.